Oozing Dog Wart Won't Heal

 Check our page on appropriate dog food diets.
 It would be best to remove him from dry food, and gradually switch him to canned and/or a raw dog food diet.

 A holistic veterinarian would be able to give you more specific advice when you take Max in for an appointment.
-To find a holistic veterinarian in your area click here:

 Please keep us posted by coming back to this page and clicking the 'click here to add your own comments' link below.